AlexandrBuilder/SIBERS_TEST/README.md

 <h3>Public</h3>

-Also there is a file of connected in html elements : public
+Also there is a file of included in html elements : public

 <h3>index.php</h3>